forshaur/claudecode-next/README.md

 ## ⚠️ Disclaimer

 This is an **unofficial, research-grade tool**.
 It's not endorsed by Anthropic, uses the Claude.ai web interface (which may violate ToS), and can break at any time, **developers won't be responsible for any misuse and damage caused by it**.
 Use responsibly and at your own risk.

+### Credits
+This is fork of [claude-ai-reclient](https://github.com/Adithyan-Defender/claude-ai-re-client).
+I have taken the liberty to implement agentic capabilities into it.
+I would like to thank the original author for providing the base code.